Sneerow/InfinityViewC/README.md

 # InfinityViewC

-A project of an IDE for the C language.
+A project of an IDE for the C language..

 [InfinityView C Website](https://infinity.heloir.at)